Garmin VO2max: How Far Off Is Yours? (94 Paired Powertests, 2026)

 Is the watch number reliable as a trend, even if the absolute value is off?
 Mostly yes.
 The bias direction tends to be consistent for a given athlete over months, so a watch-reported increase from 50 to 53 generally reflects a real fitness gain, even if your true VO2max is closer to 48 throughout.
 Treat the trajectory as a signal; treat the absolute number as a rough anchor.

 My Garmin says 60 but my Powertest came back 50.
 Which should I believe?
 Believe the Powertest.
-The lab-grade measurement is the reference; the watch number is the inferred estimate.
+It is a measurement; the watch number is an inference from heart rate.
 A 10-point gap is on the higher end of what we see, but it is in line with what the bias curve predicts for a recreational rider whose Garmin sits near the population mean.

 Will my Garmin number get more accurate if I do more rides?
 Slightly, yes — the algorithm benefits from more sub-maximal data points and from heart-rate samples close to threshold.
 But it will not converge on your true value; the bias is structural, not data-volume-limited.

 Does training to push my VO2max up actually move the watch number?
 Yes, in the same direction, but compressed.
-Adding three real points (Powertest +3) typically shows up as one to two watch points in our cohort, because the watch is biased toward the population centre.
+With a slope of 0.751, three real points (Powertest +3) show up as a little over two watch points.
 Plan from the Powertest delta, not the watch delta.

 Are the watch VO2max numbers safe to share with a coach?
 For broad context, yes.
 For prescribing training zones, no — wrist-based VO2max is too noisy to anchor zone calculations.
 A coach who plans from a watch number is planning from an estimate of an estimate.